bmaunde/guidelines/erp-magento-integration-guide.md

 #### Outbound

- 1. Outbound Customer Integration
+ 1. Customer Integration
 	 The system should be able send customer data.
 In a B2C scenario, this is just the consumers in the backend system.
 In a B2B scenario, this refers to the companies in the backend system.
-2. Outbound Product Integration
+2. Product Integration
-	The system should be able to send products or services
+	The system should be able to send product or service data from the backend system
+3. Pricing Integration
+    Pricing information is required so that Prices can be displayed on the store.
+The system

 ## API Data Reference